Educational

 Getting Started

-First, sign up for a free account at Sthan.io.
+First, sign up for a free account at sthan.io.
 You'll receive a profile name and password that you'll use to obtain authentication tokens.

 Free Tier Available: Start with 100 free address verifications per month.
 No credit card required.
 Perfect for development, testing, or small-scale applications.
 Check the pricing page for paid plans with higher volumes.